 - Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Crestwood and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Crestwood, MO and beyond:

-- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Crestwood, MO area after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Crestwood, MO area after 30 days.

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Crestwood, MO.

-How to Get a Limited Driving Privilege (Hardship License) in Crestwood, MO
+How to Get a Hardship License (Limited Driving Privilege) in Crestwood, MO

 If you’re facing a license suspension, revocation, or denial in Crestwood, MO, you might still be able to legally drive under specific circumstances with a Limited Driving Privilege (LDP).
 Eligibility often requires filing an SR-22 insurance certificate and installing an Ignition Interlock Device (IID).
 Once approved, an LDP—available after 30 days from the administrative hearing period—may allow you to drive for: